akiradeveloper/stopwatch-rs/README.md

 You often need a stopwatch to embed performance measuremet in the production code.
-This library implements a stopwatch just like the real one which equips suspend/resume functionality, which helps to skip code that shouldn't be included in the measurement.
+This library implements a stopwatch just like the real one which equips suspend/resume functionality, which helps to skip codes that shouldn't be included in the measurement.

-The stopwatch uses [quanta](https://github.com/metrics-rs/quanta) library there it can be built for WASM target.
+The stopwatch uses [quanta](https://github.com/metrics-rs/quanta) library therefore it can be built for WASM target.

 ## Example